THANK YOU for visiting MOON PIE PRESS - Where the men are handsome, the women have curves, and ALL the poetry is above average.

 He founded and hosted the Free Street Poetry Slam and The Skinny Second Tuesday Slam in Portland, Maine.
 His work has been published in The Cafe Review, Monkey's Fist, and several small 'zines, and two of his poems were recorded on the audio CD "A Big Bang of Bards."
 He has been a featured reader at poetry venues in Bridgewater and Cambridge, MA, Portsmouth, NH, and at many places in Maine.
 Whispers, Cries, and Tantrums is his first chapbook.
 The Hard Way is his second chapbook.
 Socks is his third chapbook.

 Darcy Shargo earned her bachelor's degree in Russian and German from Cornell College in Iowa and her M.F.A. from Goddard College.
 She has a background in teaching, technical writing, and program management.
 Her poems have appeared or are forthcoming in American Literary Review, Bellingham Review, Crazyhorse, New Orleans Review, Puckerbrush Review, Salt Hill, Smartish Pace and others.
 She is a two-time recipient of the Academy of American Poets Prize and has been nominated for a Pushcart Prize.
-Darcy lives in the country with her husband, Steve.
-In this photo, she is awaiting the birth of her first child, Emily.
-Darcy and her husband are expecting their second child in late fall 2007.
+Darcy lives in the country with her husband, Steve, and their two children.

 Ted Bookey: Darcy Shargo's poems are imprinted with the stamp of uniqueness.
 Filled with sensuous surprise combined with sharp-mindedness from the refined depths of a very individual mind, they display imaginative intensity and aesthetic risk in language that is sonorous, precise, and keenly intelligent, often brilliant and surprising in its sweep of vision - poetry filled to the bursting point with fine insights in shining lines, fine tuned with most exquisite restraint and abundant control.